AntennaHouse/ah-dita/README.md

 ### Setup your XML editor ###

-Setup your XML editor to use this specializtion DTD.
+Setup your XML editor to use this specialization DTD.

 ### Change public identifier ###

-Use follwoing public identifier for your document type declaration.
+Use following public identifier for your document type declaration.

 ```xml
 <!DOCTYPE bookmap PUBLIC "-//ANTENNA HOUSE//DTD DITA BookMap//EN" "bookmap.dtd">